Invisibilia: Inspired By 'American Idol,' Somali TV Show Aimed To Change The World

 Xawa Abdi Hassan sings during the TV show Inspire Somalia.

-For most of her life though — because of al-Shabab — this was a pretty far- fetched dream.
-Then in 2013 an unexpected and interesting opportunity emerged.
-There was going to be a new reality television show in Somalia, an American Idol-style show with singers competing.
+For most of her life though — because of al-Shabab — this was a pretty far-fetched dream.
+Then in 2013 an unexpected and interesting opportunity emerged: There was going to be a new reality television show in Somalia, an American Idol-style show with singers competing.

 "As soon as I heard about it I knew I wanted to join," Hassan says.